 X approached the fund on 1 April 2015 to claim the benefit.
 Interest to the value of R68 000 accrued on the benefit from 1 December 2001 until 1 April 2015.
-The average tax rate for X was 21%.
+The average tax rate8 for X was 21%.

-&lt;sup>7 Paragraph 4(1) before being amended by the Taxation Laws Amendment Act 7 of 2010.
+7 Paragraph 4(1) before amendment by the Taxation Laws Amendment Act 7 of 2010.

-&lt;sup>8 Section 5(10).
+8 Section 5(10).
 The special tax rate table applicable to retirement fund lump sum benefits was introduced in 2007 and was applicable to those benefits that accrued on or after 1 October 2007.
-The special tax rate table in respect of retirement fund lump sum withdrawal benefits was only introduced in 2009 and was only applicable to retirement fund lump sum withdrawal benefits that accrued on and after 1 March 2009.
+The special tax rate table in respect of retirement fund lump sum withdrawal benefits was introduced only in 2009 and was applicable only to retirement fund lump sum withdrawal benefits that accrued on and after 1 March 2009.

-The following steps must be followed by the fund administrator in order to determine the tax payable on the benefit claimed by X on 1 April 2015:
+The following steps must be followed by the administrator of the ABC Retirement Fund in order to determine the tax payable on the benefit claimed by X on 1 April 2015 and to correctly reflect that benefit and any interest received:

 A tax directive must be applied for on the total value of the unclaimed benefit (R103 500).
-The reason on the tax directive application must reflect the reason for exit from the employer's employment as "resignation".
+The reason on the tax directive application must reflect the reason for exit from the employer's employment as "resignation".9 The reason for submitting the directive with the correct reason and original amount (R103 500) is to allow the system to take the Second Schedule deduction into account to ensure the assessment is correct.